google-deepmind/mujoco/doc/XMLreference.rst

    the joint with the parent body).
 :at:`objname`: :at-val:`string, required`
    The name of the object to which the sensor is attached.
+:at:`reftype`: :at-val:`[body, xbody, geom, site, camera]`
+   The type of object to which the frame-of-reference is attached.
+The semantics are identical to the :at:`objtype` attribute.
+If :at:`reftype` and :at:`refname` are given, the sensor values will be measured with respect to this frame.
+If they are not given, sensor values will be measured with respect to the global frame.
+:at:`refname`: :at-val:`string`
+   The name of the object to which the frame-of-reference is attached.

 .. _sensor-framequat: